fractalizes/cmpm-121-f25-d3/PLAN.md

 # Game Design Vision

-{a few-sentence description of the game mechanics}
+This is a game where you walk around your area and collect stacks.
+Combine stacks with the same number to double it and so on.
+It is sort of like 2048, but you play it in the real world with your cell phone.
+Knock yourself out!

 # Technologies

-- TypeScript for most game code, little to no explicit HTML, and all CSS collected in common `style.css` file
-- Deno and Vite for building
+- Languages: TypeScript, HTML, CSS
-- GitHub Actions + GitHub Pages for deployment automation
+- Deployment Automation: GitHub Actions, GitHub Pages
+- Built using Deno and Vite

 # Assignments

 ## D3.a: Core Mechanics (token collection and crafting)

-Key technical challenge: Can you assemble a map-based user interface using the Leaflet mapping framework?
-Key gameplay challenge: Can players collect and craft tokens from nearby locations to finally make one of sufficiently high value?
+- Player can see cells on the map in their generated area
+- Player can pick up at most one token from a cell, and picking it up removes it from the cell
+- If the player is holding a token...
+  - they can see the value of their token
+  - they can place it onto a cell containing the same token value to create a new token that is double its original value

 ### Steps

 - [x] copy `main.ts` to `reference.ts` for future reference
 - [x] delete everything in `main.ts`
-- [ ] put a basic leaflet map on the screen
+- [x] put a basic leaflet map on the screen
-- [ ] draw the player's location on the map
+- [x] draw the player's location on the map
 - [ ] draw a rectangle representing one cell on the map
 - [ ] use loops to draw a whole grid of cells on the map
+- [ ] remove the cell player picks up a token from that cell
+- [ ] display value of token player is currently holding
+- [ ] detect when the player has a token of equal value of a cell
+- [ ] double the value of token in cell when token of equal value is placed on that cell